HaniAbd/angular-signals-tuto/README.md

 ## Features

-- Interactive examples
-- Detailed explanations
+- Angular 16
-- Real-world use cases
+- PrimeNG for rich UI components
+- PrimeFlex for flexible and responsive layouts
+- Angular Signals for reactive state management
+- Standalone components for modularity and simplicity

 ## Getting Started